 Why did we start WAMHS?

-How will WAMHS be set up?
+How is WAMHS set up?

-- A senior member of school staff as their Designated Mental Health Lead coordinating mental health and emotional wellbeing in the school.
+• A senior member of school staff as their Designated Mental Health Lead coordinating mental health and emotional wellbeing in the school.

 - Provide training to increase staff awareness and knowledge in the early identification and support of students’ mental health difficulties